Speakers & Stage Presenters

 LARRY THOMAS AKA “The Soup Nazi”

 Sunday, October 14th — Chef’s Kitchen Stage Presented by Born 3 Eggs — 1:30 PM

 Larry Thomas aka “The Soup Nazi” from Seinfeld, one of the most memorable TV characters of all time, is coming to the West Coast Women’s Show!
 Mark your calendars and don’t miss your chance to be served soup by The Soup Nazi.
 And, as Jerry said, “Just follow the ordering procedure and you will be fine.”

-Larry has been an actor for forty years and is a veteran of dozens of Films, TV shows and hundreds of theatre performances.
-Recently Larry appeared in the film, 108 Stitches a baseball film with Bruce Davison, The Tesla Effect, A Tex Murphy Adventure (a live action video game) and was seen on Arrested Development, Hot Properties, Threshold, Scrubs and a Lexus commercial as a crazed pre-Bugsy visionary selling the idea of Vegas.
-As far as theatre goes, Larry completed a forty-five city, one hundred and forty show production of Neil Simon’s The Odd Couple-Female Version starring Barbara Eden.
-Read more…
+Larry has been an actor for thirty-five years and is a veteran of dozens of Films, TV shows and hundreds of theatre performances.
+Recently Larry finished shooting the film, 108 Stitches a baseball film with Bruce Davison, The Tesla Effect, A Tex Murphy Adventure (a live action video game) and was seen on Arrested Development, Hot Properties, Threshold, Scrubs and a Lexus commercial as a crazed pre-Bugsy visionary selling the idea of Vegas.

 Victor Newman from “The Young and the Restless”